jimporter/mettle/doc/install.md

 ## Building the documentation

 mettle uses [MkDocs](http://www.mkdocs.org/) for its documentation.
-To build the documentation, first install MkDocs, and then run `mkdocs build`.
-You can also run `mkdocs serve` to run a test webserver with a preview of the documentation.
+To build the documentation, first install MkDocs, and then run `make build-doc`.
+You can also run `make serve-doc` to run a test webserver with a preview of the documentation.

 ## Cleaning the tree